-State Bar of Texas Child Protection Law Section:

-The State Bar's Child Protection Law (CPL) Section provides high-quality training to judges and attorneys practicing child welfare law by providing MCLE and training opportunities to their membership, hosting an Annual Advanced Child Protection Law CLE, and planning the Child Abuse and Neglect Workshop curriculum for the Annual Advanced Family Law CLE held each August.
-The Commission collaborates with the CPL Section to connect on possible trainings and ways to partner together.
-As a part of this collaboration, a Commission staff member participates in the CPL CLE Committee.
+State Bar of Texas Child Protection Law Section: The State Bar's Child Protection Law (CPL) Section provides high-quality training to judges and attorneys practicing child welfare law by providing MCLE and training opportunities to their membership, hosting an Annual Advanced Child Protection Law CLE, and planning the Child Abuse and Neglect Workshop curriculum for the Annual Advanced Family Law CLE held each August.
+The Commission collaborates with the CPL Section to connect on potential trainings and ways to partner together.
+As a part of this collaboration, a Commission staff member participates in the CPL CLE Committee and provides feedback on the Section's training efforts, including the 5th Annual Advanced Child Protection Law Course on March 23-24, 2023 in Houston and the 2023 Advanced Family Law Conference Child Abuse and Neglect Workshop on August 9, 2023 in San Antonio.

-Online Classroom: Through TexasBarCLE, the State Bar of Texas currently offers a number of online CLE courses in the Child Welfare Practice Area related to representation of all parties on the CPS docket.
-A total of 25 webcasts have been archived in the Child Welfare Practice Area of the TexasBarCLE's Online Classroom, many of which were produced by the Children's Commission in partnership with TexasBarCLE.
+Online Classroom: Through TexasBarCLE, the State Bar of Texas currently offers a number of online CLE courses in the Child Welfare Practice Area related to representation of all parties on the child welfare docket.
+A total of 19 webcasts have been archived in the Child Welfare Practice Area of the TexasBarCLE's Online Classroom, many of which were produced by the Children's Commission in partnership with TexasBarCLE.
 The topics cover issues of interest to attorneys who work in the area of child welfare, including legal representation, statutory duties, and best practices.
 Some or all of the content of these webcasts and archived webinars may be considered in some jurisdictions to satisfy the educational requirements for court-appointed attorneys under Texas Family Code §§ 107.004 and 107.0131.
-All of the courses can be found in TexasBarCLE's Child Welfare Practice Area.
-In the Child Welfare Practice Area of their Online Classroom, TexasBarCLE provides discounts to court-appointed attorneys and scholarships to other viewers.
+All of the courses can be found in TexasBarCLE's Child Welfare Practice Area in their Online Classroom.
+For these courses, TexasBarCLE provides discounts to court-appointed attorneys and a scholarship opportunity to other attorneys.